 With Nuclear, Monkoora returned to greet 2017 with a bold, striking new collection of songs.
 At times, Monkoora’s self-produced, dancefloor-attuned productions echo the retro-futurist aesthetic of Chromatics, Com Truise or Kavinsky – with a sensibility rooted as deeply in 80s synthpop, house and techno as it is in both exotic and traditional folk music, she produces a witches’ brew of musical diversity.
 A vivid, hyperreal universe is conjured in spectral soundscapes, blissful harmonies, and melodies sure to linger long after listening.
 What wonders she will she weave next?

-Monkoora debuted two tracks from her EP ‘Nuclear BB’ (released April 21 via Hot Gem) with a premiere from Line of Best Fit.
-With already recieveing noteable praise from the likes of List UK in their article highlighting the ‘Best New Scottish Music from April 2017’ which describes the first two tracks as a ‘miniature masterpiece’ – the full EP drop is sure to take the young talent to new heights.
+Monkoora debuted two tracks from her EP ‘Nuclear BB’ with a premiere from Line of Best Fit.
+With already recieveing noteable praise from the likes of List UK in their article highlighting the ‘Best New Scottish Music from April 2017’ which describes the first two tracks as a ‘miniature masterpiece’.
 God Is In The Zine premiered the video for Bocx World describing it as a ‘playfull wall of femme-tronica, that’s at times brutal, at times funny [and] at others bold, dynamic and artistically exciting.’

 “Otherworldly Soundscapes” by Goldflake Paint